willroberts/raven-shield-2020/README.md

 ### Linux

 This section will cover hosting a Raven Shield server with [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets/).
+You can also use these steps with your own Linux hardware for self-hosted servers.

 ### Windows

 This section will cover hosting a Raven Shield server with [Microsoft Azure](https://azure.microsoft.com/en-us/services/virtual-machines/).
+You can also use these steps with your own Windows hardware for self-hosted servers.